 Latest Kaiser Health News Stories

 In this episode of KHN’s “What the Health?”
-Julie Rovner of Kaiser Health News, Margot Sanger-Katz of The New York Times and Anna Edney of Bloomberg News discuss this week’s spate of speeches by the leaders of the Department of Health and Human Services.
-They also discuss the slow progress on health legislation on Capitol Hill intended to fund the government and stabilize the individual insurance market.
-Plus, for extra credit, the panelists offer their favorite health policy stories of the week.
+Julie Rovner of Kaiser Health News, Stephanie Armour of The Wall Street Journal, Margot Sanger-Katz of The New York Times and Anna Edney of Bloomberg News discuss the latest on the politics of rising premiums, GOP efforts to take back money from the Children’s Health Insurance Program, and the controversy over new rules requiring calorie information on menus.
+Plus for extra credit, the panelists recommend their favorite health stories of the week.

 A combination of factors has led to an “astronomical” increase in mentally ill inmates, followed by increased efforts to identify those who need prescriptions.
 Some say the meds are underprescribed; others, that they are given inappropriately, without the benefit of comprehensive treatment.

 The saga of Martin Shkreli and Turing Pharmaceuticals focused a lot of attention on prescription drug prices, but no reversal of the exponential price increases for the lifesaving drug Daraprim resulted.
 The story offers an object lesson into the interworkings of the pharmaceutical market.

 Denmark-based drugmaker Novo Nordisk has invested more in lobbying and doubled political donations since 2015.

 Newsletter editor Brianna Labuskes, who reads everything on health care to compile our daily Morning Briefing, offers the best and most provocative stories for the weekend.

 President Donald Trump’s upcoming speech on drug prices comes after months of public comments and debate about tackling the issue.

 Kaiser Health News gives readers a chance to comment on a recent batch of stories.